nealstewart/training/FIRST_ITERATION.md

 Furthermore, the service must meet the following requirements:

-* Code must be written in java
+* Code must be written in Java
 * Maven is used to build the project and produce a war file
 * Jetty is used as the web server
 * The REST interface is produced by Jersey